How To File LLC Taxes In Wisconsin? (Simple Guide)

 The state of Wisconsin imposes supplementary taxes.

-Businesses selling goods or services in Wisconsin need a Wisconsin Sales Tax License.
-They are responsible for collecting and remitting sales tax to the Wisconsin Department of Revenue.
+Businesses selling goods or services in Wisconsin need a Wisconsin Sales Tax License and must collect and send sales tax to the Wisconsin Department of Revenue.

 1. Wisconsin State Employer Taxes